-The rotator cuff can be damaged due playing sports, jobs with repeated overhead motion or a fall on an outstretched hand.
+The rotator cuff can be damaged due to playing sports, jobs with repeated overhead motion or a fall on an outstretched hand.
 Some tears are not painful, but others can be very painful.

 The spine is made of bones (vertebrae) separated by soft cushions (intervertebral discs).

-Symptoms of lumbar spine problems include:
+Signs of lumbar spine problems include:

 - Pain that affects your daily life